 Director of Outreach

-At one point in time Eddie was taking over 8 different heavy pharmaceuticals a day.
+At one point in time, Eddie was taking over 8 different heavy pharmaceuticals a day.
 From AEDs to Benzos to mood stabilizers and nothing was making a positive impact.
 He was sick most of the time, unhappy and his seizures continued to increase.
-After years of trying to manage both his behavior and seizures with traditional pharmaceuticals, her and her husband were left with no other option but to try alternative botanical treatment.
+After years of trying to manage both his behavior and seizures with traditional pharmaceuticals, she and her husband were left with no other option but to try alternative botanical treatment.
 Thankfully they were introduced to WPA4A.
 After a good amount of research, a medical recommendation and a leap of faith, Eddies seizures have drastically reduced and his quality of life continues to improve.
-In addition they have also been able to successfully reduce the amount of pharmaceuticals he is taking a day.
+In addition, they have also been able to successfully reduce the number of pharmaceuticals he is taking a day.

 After many years of a successful career in merchandising and retail management, she is now a stay at home mom devoted to helping her son continue the care he needs.